studio-mcp/.github/README.md

 > the smallest possible [MCP] server

-Studio turns any command into an MCP server, giving LLMs instant access to tools with a single line in mcp.json.
+Studio turns any command into an MCP server, giving LLMs instant access to tools with a single command in mcp.json.

 No files, no hosting, no clutter.